Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 - AZ, AR, CA, CO, CT, DE, GA, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MS, MO, MT, NE, NV, NH, NJ, NM, NY, NC, ND, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WI, WY, AL, DC

-The kumquat is quite an interesting fruit.
+Even better?
 Instead of the pulp, the sweetest part of this citrus fruit is actually the peel.
-Nagami Kumquats make delicious marmalades, preserves, and dried fruits.
+The Nagami offers a distinctive taste and texture that makes delicious marmalades, preserves, and dried fruits.
+In fact, it's the only citrus fruit that can be entirely eaten, skin and all.

-Nagami Kumquats are self-fertile.
+Nagami Kumquat Trees are self-fertile.
 You will get fruit with only one plant.
-However, adding an additional Nagami Kumquat will drastically increase the size of your crop.
+However, adding an additional Nagami Kumquat Tree will drastically increase the size of your crop.

 Customer Reviews & Photos